/Users/deborahkerbel/Downloads/google59f41fe8b54dc186.html

 • So you want to write a picture book?
 Read some wonderful advice from author Mem Fox here

-• Writers looking for daily diversions PLUS an endless fountain of resources, advice and industry information should check out Toronto writer Debbie Ridpath Ohi’s fabulous website here...and her advice specifically for aspiring picture book writers here.
+• Writers looking for daily diversions PLUS an endless fountain of resources, advice and industry information should check out Toronto writer Debbie Ridpath Ohi’s fabulous advice for aspiring picture book writers here.

 • Author Karen Krossing offers a treasure trove of fabulous resources for writers of every age at her website here.